hellonathanchung/hellonathanchung/README.md

 I'm Nathan!

-I'm a fullstack software engineer in Seattle!
+I'm a fullstack software engineer in Seattle.
+I'm currently working in the crypto space and have no plans on leaving.

-I love creating web applications and an passionate about learning.

 Fun fact: I'm a freelancer with extensive experience in Adobe.
-I've done work for weddings, local businesses, and much more!
+I've done work for weddings, local businesses, and much more.

 <!--
 **hellonathanchung/hellonathanchung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.